 Tremont.
 In July 2000 Tremont, entered into a voluntary settlement agreement with the Arkansas Department of Environmental Quality and certain other PRPs pursuant to which Tremont and the other PRPs will undertake certain investigatory and interim remedial activities at a former mining site located in Hot Springs County, Arkansas.
-Tremont currently believes that it has accrued adequate amounts (\$2.7 million at December 31, 2004) to cover its share of probable and reasonably estimable environmental obligations for these activities.
-Tremont currently expects that the nature and extent of any final remediation measures that might be imposed with respect to this site will not be known until 2007.
-Currently, no reasonable estimate can be made of the cost of any such final remediation measures, and accordingly Tremont has accrued no amounts at December 31, 2004 for any such cost.
-The amount accrued at December 31, 2004 represents Tremont's estimate of the costs to be incurred through 2007 with respect to the interim remediation measures.
+Tremont currently believes that it has accrued adequate amounts (\$3.8 million at December 31, 2005) to cover its share of probable and reasonably estimable environmental obligations for these Tremont has entered into an agreement with another PRP of this activities. site, Halliburton Energy Services, Inc. that provides for, among other things, the interim sharing of remediation costs associated with the site pending a final allocation of costs and an agreed-upon procedure through arbitration to determine such final allocation of costs.
+On December 9, 2005, Halliburton and DII Industries, LLC, another PRP of this site, filed suit in the United States District Court for the Southern District of Texas, Houston Division,